Monkey and Coconuts, the evergreen math puzzle and easy solutions

 The puzzle was highly valued by the legendary mathematician and puzzler Martin Gardner who contributed to its popularity by featuring it in Scientific American and in some of his famous books.
 He went on to say that, The Monkey and the coconuts puzzle is "probably the most worked on and least often solved" algebraic puzzle.
 It is classified as a Diophantine algebraic puzzle.

-Being a classic math puzzle, there can be other ways to arrive at the solution, and more importantly, if you try to solve the puzzle yourself, you would enjoy the solution more.
+This being a classic math puzzle, there can be other ways to arrive at the solution, and more importantly, if you try to solve the puzzle yourself, you would enjoy the solution more.

 Let us repeat the puzzle for ease of reference.

 Five men and a monkey were shipwrecked on an island.
 They spent the first day gathering coconuts.
 During the night, one man woke up and decided to take his share of the coconuts.
 He divided them into five piles.
-One coconut was left over so he gave it to the monkey, then hid his share and went back to sleep.
+One coconut was left over, so he gave it to the monkey, then hid his share and went back to sleep.

-Soon a second man woke up and did the same thing.
+Soon, a second man woke up and did the same thing.
 After dividing the coconuts into five piles, one coconut was left over which he gave to the monkey.
 He then hid his share and went back to bed.
 The third, fourth, and fifth man followed exactly the same procedure.
 The next morning, after they all woke up, they divided the remaining coconuts into five equal shares.
 This time also 1 coconut was left.
 What is the smallest number of coconuts that could have been there in the original pile?

-Solution stage 0: Division concepts and Division lemma in brief
+Monkey and coconut problem: Solution stage 0: Division concepts and Division lemma in brief

 Before we go any further, let us briefly remind you the age-old concept of division of one integer by a second, formally stated in his division lemma by Euclid,